Summary

 - ^ “Portman Joins Congressional Serbian American Caucus”.
 Press Release.
 Senator Rob Portman.
 June 7, 2012.
 Archived from the original on July 8, 2011.
 Retrieved July 8, 2012.

 - ^ “U.S. Senate ICC member list” (PDF).
 U.S. Congressional ICC.
 International Conservation Caucus Foundation.
 June 28, 2012.
+Archived from the original (PDF) on March 25, 2012.
 Retrieved July 8, 2012.

 - ^ “Congressional Sportsmen’s Caucus”.
 Congressional Sportsmen’s Foundation.
 Retrieved July 8, 2012.